Actuarial science is all about applying the principles of mathematics, statistics and probability to real world challenges and situations.

 You’ll also need to gain work-based skills, most often in an actuarial consultancy, insurance company or financial services business and complete practical assignments before taking further exams.

 Everyone who loves and excels in maths is welcome and can enter through apprenticeships.
 Most enter the profession after studying a highly numerate degree.
-Some, such as the Bachelors and Master’s degrees offered at the Business School (formerly Cass), give you exemptions from some of the exams.
+Some, such as the Bachelors and Master’s degrees offered at the Bayes Business School, give you exemptions from some of the exams.

 The qualifications are rigorous and academically demanding, not least because you’ll be combining studying with work for some of the time.
 However actuaries can expect to be well-rewarded for their hard work.
 IFoA reports that graduate trainee salaries are some of the highest at around £31,000 a year and senior actuaries typically earn more than £100,000 a year.